hishamsyed0/KLost/README.md

 INSTALLATION:
 -------------
-Just download the latest release fro github site and install it on your device.
+Just download the latest release from github site and install it on your device.
 Current Android Version support: Android 6-10

 NOTE: